DFE-Digital/architecture/common-components/index.md

 <a name="cip"></a>
 ### 2. Cloud Infrastructure Platform

 The Cloud Infrastructure Platform (CIP) is Technology Directorate’s Microsoft Azure cloud hosting offer.
-It’s managed centrally and provides a highly flexible model that gives service lines __control__ and __consistency__ over how their business services are hosted.
+It’s managed centrally and provides a highly flexible model that gives service lines _control_ and _consistency_ over how their business services are hosted.

+At its core, CIP is a set of principles, processes, and technologies that facilitate the development and delivery of cloud computing, cloud applications, and cloud services.

 __Documentation__

-At its core, CIP is a set of principles, processes, and technologies that facilitate the development and delivery of cloud computing, cloud applications, and cloud services.

 Read the [platform documentation](https://docs.platform.education.gov.uk/help/intro.html), that covers security, access, operations, monitoring.
-(Note. you'll need access to the CIP)
+Note - you may need to request access.

 __Support__

 CIP has a support team who handle incidents and requests.
-For each service that is using the platform, a range of support services are provided.
-All services will get:
+For each service using the platform, a range of support services are provided.
+All services receive:
 1. Policy support
 2. Guidance for security
 3. Guidance on best practice into production
 4. Working hours support

-The optional services support services that are requested during the on boarding are:
+Optional support services that can be requested during onboarding are:

 1. Support for Azure DevOps for new users
 2. More extensive support for security / firewalls